mehdikhan55/mehdikhan55/README.md

 - 🔭 Advancing in building software solutions.
 - 🌱 I specialize in MERN Stack - React.js, Next.js and Node.js.
-- 🔥 Also specialize in Cross-platform Mobile App Development with React Native.
+- 🔥 Cross-platform Mobile App Development with React Native.
 - 💬 Feel free to contact for any concern.
 - 🚀 Ready to elevate and contribute to the projects.
 - 📫 Reach me at: mehdkhanofficial@gmail.com